 By processing distribution requests based on the 12/31 balance of the year when the request was received, the Plan maintains a level of “fairness” for all participants.

-There are two exceptions to the above processing timeline:
+There are three exceptions to the above processing timeline:

 A) If a Participant terminates employments in December and submits a distribution election form by the end of January and agrees in writing to waive any earnings they are due between 12/31 of the prior year and 12/31 of the current year, we can process their distribution using the 12/31 valuation of the prior year which will not be completed until Q3 or Q4 of the current year.
 They will not be forced to wait for the 12/31 valuation of the current year which will not be completed until the Q3/Q4 of the following year.